As an experienced cruiser who suffers from a chronic illness, I've got tons of tips to make your next cruise comfortable and stress-free.

 Traveling with a disability can be a tiring and somewhat painful ordeal.
 Having developed a chronic illness myself, I have become aware of this fact on a fair few occasions.
 I'm always wondering if an accessible option is going to be available; is that building going to have a lift?
 Will it be a functioning lift?
 Am I going to be able to get in and out of that car, bus or tram easily?
 I think that is part of why I love going on cruises so much.

-15 Tips for Cruising With a Disability or Chronic Illness
+15 Tips for Cruises With a Disability or Chronic Illness

 1. Pick Your Ship Wisely.
 (The Newer, the Better!)